bushblade/nvim/README.md

 [kitty terminal](https://sw.kovidgoyal.net/kitty/) with [TokyoNight](https://sw.kovidgoyal.net/kitty/) terminal theme and [Victor Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/VictorMono) nerd font.

-**My config for Nvim using native LSP with some sane defaults and settings**, mainly aimed at web development.
+**My config for Nvim using native LSP with some sane defaults and settings**, mainly aimed at web development but ready to go with Python, Rust, Golang and Lua.

-Uses the latest 0.6+ Neovim
+Uses the latest 0.7+ Neovim

 ## Clone the repository into ~/.config/nvim